Grey Nuns Community Hospital

 The Grey Nuns Community Hospital is an acute care hospital located in the Mill Woods area of south Edmonton, Alberta, Canada.
-The Grey Nuns Community Hospital provides a full range of services including a 24-hour Emergency Department.
+It provides a full range of services including a 24-hour emergency department.
 The 14-bed tertiary palliative care unit is known for its delivery of care and teaching practices.
-The hospital traces its roots to the Grey Nuns of Montreal who sent Sister Emery (Zoe LeBlanc), Adel Lamy and Alphonse (Marie Jacques) to the Edmonton area in 1859.
+The hospital traces its roots to the Grey Nuns of Montreal, who sent Sister Emery (Zoe LeBlanc), Adel Lamy and Alphonse (Marie Jacques) to the Edmonton area in 1859.

 Main services

 The Grey Nuns Community Hospital offers a wide range of services.